Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Add-AzureRmIotHubRoute.md

 ```

 ## DESCRIPTION
 Create a route to send specific data source and condition to a desired endpoint.
-To learn about query syntax see aka.ms/RoutingQuerySyntax

 ## EXAMPLES